usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ## 4.5.
 Identity Assurance Level 2

 IAL 2 allows for remote or in-person identity proofing.
-IAL supports a wide range of acceptable identity evidence and validation techniques in order to increase user adoption, decrease false negatives (legitimate applicants that cannot successfully complete identity proofing), and detect to the best extent possible the presentation of fraudulent identities by a malicious applicant.
+IAL supports a wide range of acceptable identity proofing techniques in order to increase user adoption, decrease false negatives (legitimate applicants that cannot successfully complete identity proofing), and detect to the best extent possible the presentation of fraudulent identities by a malicious applicant.
 A CSP MAY exceed these requirements.

-### 4.5.1.
+A CSP SHOULD implement identity proofing in accordance with [Section 4.5.1](#normal).
+Depending on the population the CSP serves, the CSP MAY implement identity proofing in accordance with [Section 4.5.2](#antecedent) or [Section 4.5.3](#referee).

+### <a name="normal"></a>4.5.1.
+IAL2 Conventional Proofing Requirements

+#### 4.5.1.1.
 Resolution Requirements

 Collection of PII SHALL be limited to the minimum necessary to resolve to a unique identity record.
 See [Section 5.2](#resolve) for general resolution requirements.

-### 4.5.2.
+#### 4.5.1.2.
 Evidence Requirements

 See [Section 5.3, Identity Evidence Validation](#validate) for more information on acceptable identity evidence.